Word of mouth advertising can only take your law firm so far.

 The relationships you build through social media platforms have the potential to boost your bottom line.

-Embedded videos as well as videos posted to your law firm’s YouTube channel have the potential to serve as invaluable marketing tools.
+Embedded videos as well as videos posted to your law firm’s YouTube channel have the potential to serve as invaluable law firm marketing tools.

-However, if you embrace this approach to inbound marketing, be sure to keep the videos brief.
+However, if you embrace this approach to inbound law firm digital marketing, be sure to keep the videos brief.

 This is precisely why nearly three-quarters of all business videos posted to the web in 2019 were under two minutes in length.

-Include a sign-up form for your email list in your call-to-action and other components of your online footprint and you will have quite the convenient means of remaining in contact with clients.
+Include a sign-up form for your email list in your call-to-action.
+This way, components of your online footprint and you will have quite the convenient means of remaining in contact with clients.

-Attorneys and law firm managers who are short on time or looking for a hands-off approach to advertising will find marketing automation quite helpful.
+Attorneys and law firm managers who are short on time or looking for a hands-off approach to advertising will find law firm digital marketing automation quite helpful.

 This tech empowers attorneys and law firm managers to coordinate the transmission of emails at specific intervals.